Why is my garden invasive plants

 Landscaping

-Symptoms of an invasive plant problem include rapid growth, the spread of the plant to new areas, and a decline in the health and diversity of your desired garden plants.
-Solutions involve identifying and removing the invasive species, as well as taking steps to prevent their return.
-This may require regular weeding, mulching, and planting native alternatives.
-For severe infestations, it's often best to call in a professional landscaper or horticulturist who can properly assess and treat the problem.
+Symptoms of an invasive plant problem include rapid growth, spreading into areas they weren't planted, and a decline in the health and diversity of your desired plants.
+Solutions include identifying and removing the invasive plants, using native or non-invasive species, and implementing an ongoing maintenance plan.
+For severe infestations or difficult-to-control plants, it's best to call in a professional landscaper or horticulturist.

 Step-by-Step Guide